AyoubMaimmadi/Audieyes/README.md

 -   **Public Datasets:** Utilizes widely recognized datasets in the AI community, ensuring a rich variety of visual and textual content.
 -   **Web-Sourced Data:** Employs data extracted from the internet, adhering to ethical guidelines and privacy standards, to broaden its understanding of real-world contexts and scenarios.

+# System Development Guidelines

+## Experiment & Metadata Tracking with MLFlow

+### Flexibility and Agnosticism

+-   **MLflow** allows you to work with various machine learning libraries, not just TensorFlow.
+This flexibility enables seamless integration of models from different frameworks, essential for combining image captioning and temporal modeling in your project.

+### Experiment Tracking and Model Versioning

+-   **MLflow** offers robust capabilities for experiment tracking and model versioning.
+Logging parameters, metrics, and artifacts for each experiment is streamlined, ensuring reproducibility and facilitating collaboration.

+### Ease of Use and Learning Curve

+-   **MLflow**'s simplicity and user-friendly interface make it suitable for teams with varying levels of expertise, streamlining the development and deployment process without a steep learning curve.

+### Scalability for Small to Medium-scale Deployments

+-   While TFX is designed for scalable, production-grade ML pipelines, **MLflow**'s lightweight nature is ideal for small to medium-scale deployments, particularly for projects deploying video captioning on resource-constrained devices like tiny cameras.

+### Community and Ecosystem Support

+-   With a growing community and support for integrations with popular machine learning libraries and platforms, **MLflow**'s capabilities can be extended through community-contributed plugins and extensions.

+## Project Workflow

+### Project Planning and Setup

+-   **Practice:** Define project goals, requirements, and success metrics.
+Set up version control for your codebase.
+-   **Tools:** Use Jira for task tracking and Git with GitHub for version control and collaboration.

+### Data Management

+-   **Practice:** Collect, preprocess, and annotate your video dataset.
+Establish data versioning and quality monitoring processes.
+-   **Tools:** Use DVC or Pachyderm for data versioning and Labelbox or Supervisely for data annotation.

+### Model Development

+-   **Practice:** Experiment with different model architectures and hyperparameters.
+Track experiments and model performance.
+-   **Tools:** MLflow for experiment tracking and model management, and Jupyter Notebooks or PyCharm for development.

+### Model Training

+-   **Practice:** Automate model training pipelines.
+Monitor training runs for performance and resource usage.
+-   **Tools:** TensorFlow Extended (TFX) or Kubeflow for scalable model training, and Google Colab or AWS SageMaker for distributed training.

+### Model Evaluation

+-   **Practice:** Evaluate models using appropriate metrics.
+Perform A/B testing and cross-validation.
+-   **Tools:** MLflow for tracking evaluation metrics, and TensorBoard or Neptune.ai for visualization and analysis.

+### Model Deployment

+-   **Practice:** Package models for deployment.
+Implement CI/CD pipelines.
+-   **Tools:** Docker for containerization and Jenkins, GitLab CI/CD, or GitHub Actions for automated deployment.

+### Monitoring and Maintenance

+-   **Practice:** Monitor model performance and drift in production.
+Implement feedback loops for model retraining.
+-   **Tools:** Prometheus and Grafana for monitoring and Seldon Alibi Detect for anomaly detection.
+Automated retraining with Kubeflow Pipelines or Airflow.

+### Documentation and Collaboration

+-   **Practice:** Document code, processes, and decisions.
+Foster collaboration among team members.
+-   **Tools:** Confluence for documentation and Slack or Microsoft Teams for communication.

+### Security and Compliance

+-   **Practice:** Implement security best practices and ensure compliance with regulatory requirements.
+-   **Tools:** Anchore or Clair for container image scanning and AWS Control Tower or Google Cloud's Compliance Manager for compliance management.